BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-archives-api.md

 ## Fetch an archive

-When fetching an archive, the response format can be chosen through HTTP content negotiation, as explained in this [section of the documentation](content-negotiation.md#supported-mime-types).
+When fetching an archive, the response format can be chosen through HTTP content negotiation.
+In order to fetch the archive metadata, the client can use any of the [following MIME types](content-negotiation.md#supported-mime-types).
 However, in order to fetch the archive content, the HTTP `Accept` header  `*/*` or `application/x-tar` should be provided.

 ```